hexchat/documentation/faq.rst

 Where did the Real Name field go?
 ---------------------------------

-The real name field is now removed from the Network List.
-This is in order to avoid alienating newcomers (some might be afraid of their personal data).

-The network-specific real name can still be set via the GUI.
-If you want to modify the global real name, just issue the following command:
+The Real name field used to be accessible via the Network List, which is the very first screen that a new user sees.
+Newcomers, who are not familiar with IRC terminology, might be afraid of their personal data.
+In order to avoid alienating such people, we decided to remove this setting from the Network List.
+Now you can access this setting under :menuselection:`Settings --> Preferences --> Advanced` instead, or if you prefer the command line, you can use the following command:

     /set irc\_real\_name Stewie Griffin